 Apply and improve your workplace skills and pathway knowledge on the job.
-Job must be in the automotive ser-
+Job must be in the welding industry.
+Note: Membership in Skills America USA Club required.

 Design Your Own Pathway!

 In the preceding pages you explored pathways that have been fully developed-they have a direct path between the courses you take, nationally recognized certificates, and opportunities for post-secondary education even when you are still in high school.
 The next pages are devoted to pathways that exist in all of the sixteen career clusters, but the road that leads to these pathways is still under construction.